 Any field requirements specific to only one mode of transportation may be excluded by carriers of other modes of transportation.

 All carriers are obliged to include information on the cargo control document that will allow for the efficient tracing of CBSA documentation within their operations.

-An example of this form can be seen on the CBSA Web site under "Publications and Forms".
+An example of this form can be seen on the CBSA Web site.

 The goods covered by the above cargo control number originally destined to the CBSA office of:

 have been diverted to the CBSA office of: